AlpenmeisterCustoms/Meisterboard-Zero/README.md

 * Comes with a USB-A host breakout board.
 * Modular design makes it useful for various controller builds, including flatbox style controllers, very small builds or those that need flexible placement of the USB-C and USB-A ports.
 * Cheaper to produce and ship than having full size boards with embedded components, especially considering the current unpredictable global tariff regime.
-* Costs around 5€ incl.
+* Costs only around 5€ incl.
 VAT and shipping built in a batch of 50 boards.

 <img width="400" height="400" alt="meisterboard-zero" src="https://github.com/user-attachments/assets/cfa381f9-2c85-41a4-aca5-a8509badc839" />
 <img width="400" height="400" alt="meisterboard-zero" src="https://github.com/user-attachments/assets/d4093e6c-8bef-4b90-bfe1-352fa782a909" />